 A hot mix asphalt plant in Minnesota must get an air emissions permit if:

-- Its potential air emissions are over a certain level, or
+- its potential air emissions are over a certain level.

-- It's required to follow a federal New Source Performance Standard (NSPS).
+- it is required to follow a federal New Source Performance Standard (NSPS).

 Check your emissions